Colonial history of the United States: Arizona and New Mexico

 Throughout the 16th century, Spain explored the southwest from Mexico.
 The first expedition was the Niza expedition in 1538.
 Francisco Coronado followed with a larger expedition in 1539, throughout modern New Mexico and Arizona, arriving in New Mexico in 1540.
 The Spanish moved north from Mexico, settling villages in the upper valley of the Rio Grande, including much of the western half of the present-day state of New Mexico.
-The capital of Santa Fe was settled in 1610 and remains one of the oldest continually inhabited settlements in the United States.
-Local Indians expelled the Spanish for 12 years following the Pueblo Revolt of 1680; they returned in 1692 in the bloodless reoccupation of Santa Fe.
+The capital of Santa Fe was settled in 1610 and remains one of the oldest continually European-inhabited settlements in the United States.
+Local people expelled the Spanish for 12 years following the Pueblo Revolt of 1680; they returned in 1692 in the bloodless reoccupation of Santa Fe.
 Control was by Spain (223 years) and Mexico (25 years) until 1846, when the American Army of the West took over in the Mexican–American War.
 About a third of the population in the 21st century is descended from the Spanish settlers.